mardix/propel-legacy/README.md

 # Deployapp

-**deployapp** is a package to deploy multiple Python sites/application in virtualenv.
+**Deployapp** is a package to deploy multiple Python sites/application in virtualenv.
 It also allows you to deploy PHP/HTML applications, run scripts and run workers with Supervisor.

-The reason for such package, is because I wanted to deploy multiple isolated Flask sites on DigitalOcean, and because Elastic Beanstalk (AWS) was too damn expensive.

-For Python application it uses Virtualenv to isolate each application, Gunicorn+Gevent as the backend server, Supervisor and Nginx.
+For Python applications it uses Virtualenv to isolate each application, Gunicorn+Gevent as the backend server, Supervisor to monitor it and Nginx as proxy.

 For PHP/HTML sites, it just uses the path as it would in normal environment, and you must have php-fpm for Nginx configured already.

-Requirements:

-    - Nginx
+West Side Story: I created this package because I wanted to deploy multiple isolated Flask sites on DigitalOcean.
+And I wanted something that automates the deployment process of my sites, while sipping on some Caramel Iced Coffee :)

+Deployapp makes use of the following packages:

     - Gunicorn